defenseunicorns/uds-common/docs/uds-packages/guide.md

 Integrating a Package fundamentally means:
 1. Creating a repository `uds-package-<name>` from [uds-package-template](https://github.com/defenseunicorns/uds-package-template)
-2. Integrating the upstream helm chart as a zarf package `zarf.yaml` to build a declarative OCI artifact
+2. Integrating the upstream Helm chart as a zarf package `zarf.yaml` to build a declarative OCI artifact
 3. Adding a UDS package Custom Resource `uds-package.yaml` to integrate with UDS Core via Pepr
 4. Build a 'zero CVE' package by replacing images with a `*-unicorn` flavored image